Wang Mi

-Wang Mi (died c.November 311), courtesy name Zigu, was a Chinese bandit leader and military general of Han-Zhao during the Western Jin dynasty.
+Wang Mi (died c.November 311), courtesy name Zigu, was a Chinese bandit leader and military general of the Han-Zhao dynasty.
 He participated in a rebellion led by Liu Bogen during the War of the Eight Princes but after it was quelled, he fled to Mount Zhangguang where he became a notorious bandit and was given the nickname "Flying Leopard".
-After two years of banditry, he joined the Xiongnu king, Liu Yuan and his state of Han in 308.
+After two years of banditry, he joined the Han-Zhao dynasty in 308.
 He became one of the state's most important commanders in their war against the Jin, playing a crucial role in capturing Luoyang during the Disaster of Yongjia.
 However, Wang Mi's career was cut short after he was assassinated by his peer and rival Shi Le in 311.

-Early life
+Background and early life

 Wang Mi's family came from a line of officials in Donglai Commandery in the Jiaodong Peninsula.
-His grandfather, Wang Qi, was the Administrator of Xuantu during the Cao Wei period who greatly contributed in the Goguryeo–Wei War and participated in the conquest of Wei's rival state, Shu Han.
-During the reign of Emperor Wu of Jin, Wang Qi was appointed as Grand Administrator of Runan.
+His grandfather Wang Qi, courtesy name Kongshuo (孔硕), was the Administrator of Xuantu during Cao Fang's reign; he greatly contributed in the Goguryeo–Wei War, where he served under Guanqiu Jian.
+(Note: During the war, Wang was once sent by Guanqiu to Buyeo to provide supplies.)
+In 247, Wang Qi was appointed Administrator of Daifang Commandery; he then assigned officials to mediate between Himiko, queen of Wa and Himikoko, king of Kununokuni.
+As Administrator of Tianshui, Wang Qi participated in the conquest of Wei's rival state, Shu Han, where he served under Deng Ai.
+During the reign of Emperor Wu of Jin, Wang Qi was appointed as Administrator of Runan.

 In his youth, Wang Mi was noted to be brave and well-versed, surrounding himself with books and records.
 He also once worked as a knight-errant (Youxia), offering his service around Luoyang.
-A hermit named Dong Zhongdao encountered Wang Mi on the road and said to him, "My Lord speaks like a wolf and looks like a leopard.
-Excellent in confusion, happy with misfortune, assumes all under heaven is disturbed and agitated.
-Not the acts of a scholar and nobleman!"
+A hermit named Dong Zhongdao (Note: Dong Yang's (董养; "Zhongdao" was his courtesy name) biography in Book of Jin indicated that he was in the capital Luoyang during the early part of the Tai'shi era (265 - 274) of Emperor Wu's reign.) encountered Wang Mi on the road and said to him, "My Lord speaks like a wolf and looks like a leopard.
+Excellent in confusion, happy with misfortune, assumes all under heaven is disturbed and agitated: not the acts of a scholar and nobleman!"